 Oakcliff is happy to announce that we have partnered with US Performance Academy (USPA) to allow Oakcliff trainees to take accredited high school classes while training full time on the Oakcliff campus.
-With many schools going online due to COVID-19, Oakcliff’s programing is an option for athletes with Olympic and professional dreams to take advantage of training opportunities that didn’t exist in the past and make the most of their time with a flexible school schedule and professional training on olympic class boats.
+Oakcliff’s programing is an option for athletes with Olympic and professional dreams to take advantage of training opportunities and make the most of their time with a flexible school schedule and professional training on olympic class boats.

 The Oakcliff schedule is, much like the weather, variable and flexible.
 With USPA’s online system, we are able to plan for schoolwork-intensive weeks (when there is little sailing), and sailing-intensive weeks (when weather is good or there is a training opportunity).
+Students also have opportunities to travel for sailing – like winter trainign in Alabama, racing at Charleston Race Week, and more.
 Students that are self-driven, motivated and organized thrive in Oakcliff’s training environment.
 This is not a typical boarding school with teachers looking over student’s backs 24/7.
 We need all-in commitment from our trainees.

 For the semester, the cost for students is $20,500 per high school student and $14,500 per college student.
 Our conventional winter sapling programs can be customized to fit your schedule, with pricing at $3,000 a week for fall semester winter saplings and $3,400 a week for Spring semester winter saplings.
 Tuition includes everything, from room and board, boat and sail usage and coaching, to Triple Crown entry fees.
 Compared to prices from other sports performance academies like IMG, Oakcliff and USPA’s price is a fraction of the cost.
 Students can choose from a number of courses and electives from USPA, listed on their website.
 In many states, families can receive tax credit towards tuition.
 Check with the rules in your individual state.
 Scholarship and financial aid programs are also available.